NucleoidMC/nucleoid-docs/docs/build-rush/builds.md

 | `author.uuid` | The UUID of the author.         | No       |             |

 !!! tip
-    If a game tries to load any build that is not valid in any way, it will get ignored and a warning will be sent in the console.
+    If a game tries to load any build that is not valid in any way, it will be ignored and a warning will be sent in the console.

-A standalone build will not get used in any gamemode, that's because it is the game config that defines the list of builds that it's going to use.
+A standalone build will not be used in any gamemode, that's because it is the game config that defines the list of builds that it's going to use.
 However, you can add your build to the `build_rush:generic` tag, which is used by the generic game modes.

 ## Notes on contributions

 If you are contributing to the Build Rush repository, please make sure to follow this checklist before submitting your pull request:
 - Your build is replicable in normal gameplay, on any maps. (no floating blocks)
-- Your build features as less redstone mechanics as possible.
+- Your build features as least redstone mechanics as possible.
 - If the name of your build is already used, add an underscore and a number at the end of the name. (`build`, `build_2`, `build_3`, ...)
 - Your structure file and your build configuration have the same name.
 - The structure is saved under the `structures/builds` folder inside the `build_rush` datapack.
-- If the build is not made for specific gamemode, add it to the `build_rush:generic` build tag.
+- If the build is not made for a specific gamemode, add it to the `build_rush:generic` build tag.
 - The build name is translatable.
 Use existing translations if possible, if not add a translation key that follows the `build.<name>` pattern.

 !!! warning